IU-PR/Capstone_project/content/docs/2024/cookainno/week2.md

 - **Implemented functionality for storing and retrieving user data**, ensuring efficient and secure data management.
 - **Developed comprehensive features for managing users' favorite recipes**, allowing full manipulation capabilities such as search by name, update, and other CRUD operations.
-- **Researched object detection models and explored available datasets** for a grocery image detection project.
 - **Researched object detection models** for a grocery image detection project.
 Evaluated several models, including YOLOv8, Faster R-CNN, and EfficientDet.
 Selected YOLOv8 for its optimal balance between accuracy and speed, crucial for real-time detection.
 - **No even a remotely suitable dataset for the ingredient detection model.** Determined that creating a custom dataset was necessary, as no existing datasets fully met our needs.
 This realization presented a significant challenge.
 - **Successfully implemented authentication functionality on Android devices**, ensuring secure user access through JWT and email confirmation.